nizwant/cloud_computing_project/README.md

 - CI/CD
 - Monitoring (optional)

-We have to deliver a report and a presentation plan.
-The deadline is *28.04* (**Not for working application, just for plan of report and presentation**).
+We have to deliver a report and presentat our ideas.
+The deadline is *28.04* (**Not for working application, just for the report and presentation**).
 The report should contain:

 - Diagram with (micro)services and their connections
 - Design APIs (REST, RPC, GraphQL, …)